22Xy/BonZeb_CSharp/README.md

 ___
 In the first half (4 months) of the project, I completed implemented lightweight C# algorithms/programs for real-time tracking and prospected the second half of the project in the first presentation to the lab:
 - Utilize more Machine Learning models to improve real-time identity tracking when objects overlap
-- Integrate all features together and get a robust tracking software
+- Integrate all features and get a robust tracking software
 ___

 # YOLOv5